Leob2bb/AGI_Agent_Asterisk/README.md

 - 👍 **User Feedback System**
   Users provide simple like/dislike responses through the UI, which are saved to the DB and used to improve future interpretations.

-## 🧪 DreamInsight System Architecture
+## 🧪 DreamsInsight System Architecture

 1. User dream input
 2. Data storage and preprocessing (backend)